jarecoo/practice/notes.md

 - “‘The richest, happiest and most productive lives are characterized by the ability to fully engage in the challenge at hand, but also to disengage periodically and seek renewal.’ …{The Power of Full Engagement}… A Kansas State University study found that complete downtime after work helps us recharge for the next day.
 Turning your phone off after dinner.
 Not using the internet on vacation.”
 The Happiness Equation, p.22
 - Technology, at least in 2018, is really good at bringing out the worst tendencies in people: narcissism, greed, egoism, gossip, laziness.
 The way FB algorithms work, for example, is by giving you more of what you choose to view, and more often than not, what you choose to view appeals to your baser emotions like anger (e.g. an article about how the other political party is stupid).
 More often than not, technology feeds your sloth and rage and judgmental attitudes.
 - Also, social media can lead to feelings of inadequacy and discouragement.
 You end up comparing your worst moments to peoples’ best moments.
 - “With so much technology around us it’s really easy to forget we get to define our relationship with technology.
-We need to learn how to be a little less reactive and a little more responsive to every sound or vibration our phone makes”
+We need to learn how to be a little less reactive and a little more responsive to every sound or vibration our phone makes” Headspace, Mindful Tech, Intro

 ## Quotes, etc.